 At a glance:

-If the residential property was built after 1800 with conventional materials and is in a reasonable condition then a HomeBuyer Survey is usually the one you need.
+If the residential property is a conventional property – meaning it was built after 1900 with common materials and is in a reasonable condition then a HomeBuyer Survey is usually the one you need.

 Check out our handy infographic for more information.